 The success score is also broken down into Direct and Indirect.

-Direct success: Number of participants who went directly to the correct answer, without going back up the tree at any point.
+Direct success: Number of participants who went directly to the correct destination, without going back up the tree at any point.
 A direct success score suggests the participants had a measure of confidence when going to and selecting an answer — though we cannot be certain of what they were actually thinking.

-Indirect success: Number of participants who got the answer correct, but moved back up through the tree at least once before doing so.
+Indirect success: Number of participants who got the destination correct, but moved back up through the tree at least once before doing so.
 This is useful information to see: if you see a high success score, it will pay to look at the number of indirect successes before celebrating.